Skip to main content

 How Excalibur Systems Stopped Overpaying on Every Dollar-to-Shekel Conversion

-For years, they did it the same way most companies do.
-Through the bank.
+For years, they did it through the bank.

 One conversation.
 One rate comparison.
 The decision followed.

-The savings were real and visible from the first conversion.
-Where the bank had given them a rate with no explanation, Adesco gave them a market-based rate with full transparency.
-What you see is what you get.
-No hidden spread added after the fact.
+The savings were real and visible.
+Where the bank had offered a rate with no context, Adesco provided a market-based rate with full transparency.
+No hidden fees.
+No surprises after the fact.

+The speed matched.
 Same-day processing replaced the bank’s 3–7 business day timeline.
-For a company running scheduled payroll and vendor payments in Israel, that matters.

-When asked to estimate their total savings since switching, the number Excalibur’s team used was hundreds of thousands of shekels.
+When asked to estimate total savings since switching, Excalibur’s team named hundreds of thousands of shekels.

 Is Your Business in the Same Position?

-If your company earns in USD and operates in Israel, you are converting regularly.
+If your company earns in dollars and runs operations in Israel, you are converting regularly.
 The question is not whether you should be doing it better.
 The question is how much has already been left behind.

 Start with a rate comparison.
 The number will tell you what you need to know.